-VGSO offers solicitors an excellent opportunity to work across a diverse range of challenging and thought-provoking advice and litigation matters.
+The VGSO offers solicitors an excellent opportunity to work across a range of thought-provoking advice and litigation matters.

 You'll join a firm that's going places

 In 2007 the VGSO employed just under 60 lawyers.
-Today we employ approximately 140 lawyers, our practice areas have grown and we are located across four premises in the CBD.
+Today we employ approximately 160 lawyers.
+Our practice areas have grown and we are located across 4 sites in the CBD.